abdullahM245/Video-Downloader/README.md

 # Video/Playlist-Downloader
--> Simple Open Source project to download Videos or Playlists from youtube, with diffrent resolutions
+- Simple Open Source project to download Videos or Playlists from youtube, with 720p and 360p

--> before using it u need to download ( virtualenv, customtkinter, pytupe )
+- Before using it you need to download ( virtualenv, customtkinter, pytupe )